Between life and death

 About the writer

 David McDuff is a translator and writer living in Kent, England.
 Among his translations are works written in Swedish, Russian, Icelandic, Norwegian, Danish and Finnish.
 His English version of the complete poems of the Finland-Swedish classic poet Edith Södergan (died 1923) appeared in England in 1984; his selected poems by Gösta Ågren were published in 1992, under the title A Valley in the Midst of Violence.
+In 2013 McDuff was awarded the Finnish State Prize for the Translation of Finnish Literature.

 © Writers and translators.
 Anyone wishing to make use of material published on this website should apply to the Editors.